mongomapper/mongomapper/README.md

 * Commit, do not mess with Rakefile, version, or history.
 If you want to have your own version, that is fine but bump version in a commit by itself in another branch so a maintainer can ignore it when your pull request is merged.
 * Send a pull request.
 Bonus points for topic branches.

+## Open Commit Policy

+We're trying an open commit policy for MongoMapper.

+This has worked out great for projects just as fakefs and rubinius.

+If you've committed one code patch that has been accepted, send an email to Scott Taylor <scott@railsnewbie.com> and ask to be added as a contributor, along with your commit sha1.
+You'll be added as a full time contributor and can then commit away.

 ## Problems or Questions?

 Hit up the Google group: http://groups.google.com/group/mongomapper